 Nathan Coben (2016) is a doctoral candidate in Anthropology at the University of California, Irvine.
 His research examines the socio-legal constitution of a “recovered” property market and economy in Ireland.
 His dissertation looks at the border counties of Ireland and focuses on how contestations over real estate, revenue, and finance in post-austerity Ireland trace and reshape existing partition-based political formations.

 Amelia Fiske (2014-2015) received her PhD in Anthropology at the University of North Carolina-Chapel Hill.
-Her dissertation explored questions of harm and evidence in relation to oil production in the northeastern corner of the Ecuadorian Amazon, which has been the site of intensive oil operations, resulting in widespread harm to human health and the environment.
-Her research elicits how harm from oil is identified, given shape, and contested in practice.
+Her dissertation explored questions of harm and evidence in relation to oil production in the northeastern corner of the Ecuadorian Amazon.
+She is a research fellow on a Christian-Albrechts-Universität zu Kiel collaboration (with King’s College, London), researching the social, ethical, and regulatory aspects of citizen science.

 Katherine Fultz (2016) holds a PhD in Sociocultural Anthropology from the University of Michigan in 2016.
 Her research interests include social movements, indigenous rights, political ecology, and media studies.
-Her dissertation looks at the strategies people employ when they engage in debates over transnational mining projects in Guatemala.
+Her dissertation looked at the strategies people employ when they engage in debates over transnational mining projects in Guatemala.
 She is currently an instructor in the Department of Modern Languages, Anthropology, and Geography at Southeast Missouri State University.

 Sean Mallin (2014-2015) received his PhD in Anthropology from the University of California, Irvine.
 His research interests include property, municipal governance, and urban renewal in post-Katrina New Orleans.
 He is currently the Managing Editor of American Anthropologist and a Junior Fellow at the Social Sciences Research Network at UC Irvine.